Eating Duck When Pregnant – Is It Safe?

 - Generously brush the duck with the glaze and place it in the oven for 15 minutes.

-- Brush the glaze every 5 minutes until the duck’s skin becomes crispy, and the duck meat is carefully cooked.
+- Brush the glaze every 5 minutes until the duck’s skin is crispy and the duck meat is fully cooked.

-- Now remove it from the oven, cover it, and allow it to rest for 15 minutes.
+- Remove it from the oven, cover it, and let it rest for 15 minutes.
 Then shred the meat and set it aside.

 - Warm the pancakes and follow the pack instructions to serve rolled up with the shredded meat, with hoisin, cucumber, and spring onion inside.